fieryhenry/tbcml/README.md

 # TBCModLoader

 The Battle Cats Mod Loader (TBCML) is a python module for easily creating and managing mods for the mobile game The Battle Cats.

-At the moment the tool is just a library, but I plan to make a GUI for it in the future.
+At the moment the tool is just a library and so you will need to have programming experience if you want to use it effectively.

-Join my [discord server](https://discord.gg/MZUYbQAzMZ) for help, getting the latest updates, reporting bugs, and suggesting features.
+The tool is very much still a work in progress, I decided to release it early because if I get a proper modding api working, this project will probably be obsolete.

+## Functionality

+Note that most of these features a work in progress and may not work properly.

+- Downloading and extracting apks
+- Downloading server files and event data
+- Decryption and encryption of pack files
+- Parsing of various game data files
+- Modification of game data
+- Frida gadget hooking
+- Smali code injection
+- Java to smali code conversion
+- Patching of libnative-lib.so file
+- Modification of apk assets
+- Animation Viewer / Loader
+- BCU Pack Imports
+- Repacking and signing of modified apks

+Note that the scripting functionality is very limited, especially in later game versions.
+Once I finish the [game decompilation](https://github.com/fieryhenry/battlecats) I will be able to make a much more powerful modding api.

+Discord: <https://discord.gg/DvmMgvn5ZB> (The server is the same one which is used for save editing as I haven't made a modding specific one yet)

-I've spent so much time working on this project, but due to all of the re-writes and refactors, it really doesn't look like it.
+I've spent so much time working on this project because I've changed my mind on what this tool should do and how to structure it, but due to all of the re-writes, it really doesn't look like it.
 So I would really appricate it if you considered donating to my kofi:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/fieryhenry)